DruidSmith/OpenRefine-Recipes/clean_address.md

 This just saved me from manually looking through thousands of records

-As a future thing, I will try and look at more sophisticated methods for comparing, and for parsing and actually standardizing, but that's a bit beyond my scope and timeframe for getting things done on my current project.
+As a future thing, I may try and look at more sophisticated methods for comparing, for example fuzzy matches using metaphones or other approaches - involving parsing and detecting specific address components and actually standardizing, but that's a bit beyond my scope and timeframe for getting things done on my current project.